percona/k8spsmdb-docs/docs/kubectl.md

 A Kubernetes Operator is a special type of controller introduced to simplify complex deployments.
 The Operator extends the Kubernetes API with custom resources.

-The [Percona Operator for MongoDB](compare.md) is based on best practices for configuration and setup of a [Percona Distribution for MongoDB](https://www.percona.com/mongodb/software/mongodb-distribution) in a Kubernetes-based environment on-premises or in the cloud.
+The [Percona Operator for MongoDB](compare.md) is based on best practices for configuration and setup of a [Percona Distribution for MongoDB  :octicons-link-external-16:](https://www.percona.com/mongodb/software/mongodb-distribution) in a Kubernetes-based environment on-premises or in the cloud.

-We recommend installing the Operator with the [kubectl](https://kubernetes.io/docs/tasks/tools/) command line utility.
+We recommend installing the Operator with the [kubectl  :octicons-link-external-16:](https://kubernetes.io/docs/tasks/tools/) command line utility.
 It is the universal way to interact with Kubernetes.
-Alternatively, you can install it using the [Helm](https://github.com/helm/helm) package manager.
+Alternatively, you can install it using the [Helm  :octicons-link-external-16:](https://github.com/helm/helm) package manager.

 [Install with kubectl :material-arrow-down:](#prerequisites){.md-button} [Install with Helm :material-arrow-right:](helm.md){.md-button}